ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 - Are there potential transcription errors in the `tag_code_space`?
 Ex: drag-and-drop errors from Excel
 - Are the scientific and common names used accepted by WoRMS? **If there are errors flagged here which state `Vernacular records not found for Aphia ID: 12345` please make a note, but continue on.
 This will be fixed at a later stage**

-The notebook will indicate the sheet had passed quality control by adding a **green checkmark** beside each section.
+The notebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.
 There should also be an interactive plot generated, summarizing the tags released over time, by species, for you to explore.

 If there is information which is not passing quality control, you should fix the source-file (potentially speaking to the researcher) and try again.